-Mona Amini, MD, is a psychiatry resident physician at Banner Good Samaritan Medical Center.
+Mona Amini, MD, is a psychiatry resident physician at Banner – University Medical Center Phoenix.
 Her office can be reached at (602) 839-6800.

 Question: My mother was diagnosed with breast cancer and can’t come to terms with her diagnosis.
 They say a positive outlook is critical to successful treatment.
 What can we do to help her?

 Answer: A person’s quality of life is determined by a wide range of factors, including those related to physical, emotional, social and economic well-being.

 With a devastating diagnosis like cancer, all of these factors and, ultimately, one’s quality of life becomes overshadowed by the disease.

 Since a cancer diagnosis often comes with little warning, it is not unusual for a patient to face—and be forced to work through—a variety of emotions, much like the grief process.

 These emotional stages typically begin with denial, followed by anger, negotiation, sadness or depression, and, finally, acceptance.